YA2O/telemetry/README.md

 # telemetry
-PoC of a Http4s server, publishing telemetry to fs2 stream, with a "kafka-like" topic and a consumer that generate reports.
+PoC of a Http4s server, publishing telemetry to a fs2 stream, with a "kafka-like" publish/subscribe middleware and a consumer that generate reports.